swabhs/blog/_posts/2018-11-03-emnlp-in-brussels.markdown

 ---
 layout: post
-title:  "EMNLP 2018 Brussels"
+title:  "Notes from EMNLP 2018 Brussels"
 date:   2018-11-03 04:55:35 -0700
 categories: jekyll update
 ---

-Alert : self-selection bias!
+My very brief notes from EMNLP 2018.

 ---

 ## Overall Trends
+_Note that this might be subject to some self-selection bias._

 1. Datasets abound (at least 25!)
     - QuAC, HotpotQA, MultiWoz, SWAG